amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

 To publish Instagram feeds with this method, add or edit the page or post from WordPress administrative dashboard of your website.
 Click on **Add Instagram Feed** button from the top of the post editor.
 Afterwards, select the feed you wish to publish and press **Insert.**

-The **shortcode** of Instagram Feed WD plugin will be added to the content of your page/post.
+The **shortcode** of Instagram Feed plugin will be added to the content of your page/post.

-Alternatively, you can copy the shortcode from **Instagram Feed WD > Feeds** dashboard, under **Shortcode** column, and paste it into the content of your WordPress page/post.
+Alternatively, you can copy the shortcode from **Instagram Feed > Feeds** dashboard, under **Shortcode** column, and paste it into the content of your WordPress page/post.

 **Publishing Instagram Feed as a Widget**

 Navigate to **Appearance > Widgets** page from WordPress administrative dashboard to begin configuring your Instagram feed widget.
-Firstly, search for **Instagram Feed WD Widget** and drag it to the widget area, where you wish to display your feed.
+Firstly, search for **Instagram Feed Widget** and drag it to the widget area, where you wish to display your feed.

 Provide a **Title** for your Instagram Feed, then choose the feed to publish using **Feed** drop-down box.
 Make sure to specify **Number of Columns,** as well as **Number of images** to show on your Instagram feed.